 3. Slimy and Sticky Texture

 The texture of fresh ground beef should be somewhat firm, and it should break apart and separate when you squeeze it.
-A slimy or sticky texture, or if a slippery or filmy substance is coating it, it means it has gone bad and it should be discarded.
+If a slimy or sticky texture or a slippery or filmy substance is coating it, it means it has gone bad and should be discarded.

 4. Past the Expiry Date

-While it may sometimes be possible to bypass expiration dates a little bit for certain things like the canned stuff, it is extremely dangerous to do so with perishable items like meat.
+While it may sometimes be possible to bypass expiration dates for certain things like the canned stuff, it is extremely dangerous with perishable items like meat.

-Expiration dates tell us how long the meat is good to consume for, considering the timeline of the whole production process.
-Remember, prior to seeing that package of ground beef in the grocery shelves, it has undergone processing through several stages, which means it took added time to get to you.
+Expiration dates tell us how long the meat is good to consume, considering the timeline of the whole production process.
+Remember, before seeing that package of ground beef on the grocery shelves, it has undergone processing through several stages, which means it took added time to get to you.

-This added time matters a lot with regards to freshness of the meat and with regards to how long bacteria has had time to work its way into your ground beef, even if you can’t really see anything.
-If your raw ground beef is past its expiry date, I wouldn’t recommend that you consume it.
+This added time matters a lot regarding the freshness of the meat and how long bacteria has had time to work its way into your ground beef, even if you can’t see anything.
+If your raw ground beef is past its expiry date, I wouldn’t recommend consuming it.

 5. Left Within The Food Danger Zone for More than 2 Hours

-And finally, how your raw ground beef was stored will determine if it is still fit for consumption.
+And finally, how your raw ground beef is stored will determine if it is still fit for consumption.

-If your ground beef was left within the temperatures of the food danger zone, or 40-140 °F, for longer than a couple of hours, it is not safe to eat.
-This is because bacteria proliferate wildly within these temperatures, and the more active they are, the more that they can contaminate the meat, which makes it unsafe.
+If your ground beef was left within the temperatures of the food danger zone, or 40-140 °F, for longer than a couple of hours, it is unsafe to eat.
+This is because bacteria proliferate wildly within these temperatures, and the more active they are, the more they can contaminate the meat, making it unsafe.

 To prevent this, always make sure raw meat is always properly refrigerated.

-What Will Happen If I Eat Ground Beef That Is Bad?
+What Happens if I Eat Ground Beef That Is Bad?

-Eating bad ground beef puts you at risk for a food-borne illness which can range in severity from mild to serious.
+Eating bad ground beef puts you at risk for a food-borne illness ranging in severity from mild to serious.

 Common symptoms include: